Pylons/pyramid/docs/quick_tutorial/debugtoolbar.rst

 experience otherwise inexplicable client-side weirdness, you can shut it off by commenting out the ``pyramid_debugtoolbar`` line in ``pyramid.includes`` temporarily.

+Finally we've introduced the concept of :term:`Setuptools` extras.
+These are optional or recommended features that may be installed with an "extras" specifier, in this case, ``dev``.
+The specifier is the name of a key in a Python dictionary, and is surrounded by square brackets when invoked on the command line, for example, .
+The value for the key is a Python list of dependencies.

 .. seealso:: See also :ref:`pyramid_debugtoolbar <toolbar:overview>`.